SHC-ASTRA/basestation-classic/README.md

     ```bash
     cd frontend
-    npm install
+    npm install # you only need this command the first time you run Base Station
     npm run dev
     ```

-5. At this point, vite will fill your ears and eyes with LIES AND DECEIT.
+5. At this point, Vite will fill your ears and eyes with LIES AND DECEIT.
 Do not fall for its devilish tricks.
-Instead of opening some evil port ordained by the devil himself, open the only good and holy port: 80.
+Instead of opening some evil port ordained by the devil himself, open the only good and holy port: 443.
 Navigate to
-   <http://localhost:80> in your browser and behold basestation in all of its glory.
+   <https://localhost> in your browser and behold basestation in all of its glory.
+   You may have to dismiss a warning to view the page.
+Click advanced and then visit the site anyways.

 ## Getting Started